Are annuities in retirement a good idea or strategy?

 I remember years ago, a client of mine came on board.
 She was a single woman, divorced.
 She had been married for many years.
 She also had many years of service as a teacher.
 So she came to me from a large and well-known brokerage firm that almost everyone has heard of which has done many types of investing or looking into financial companies.
 And I remember with her annuities and the fee she was paying her financial advisor, it ended up being, she was paying about 3.75% a year, and that is completely unacceptable.
 We got her transferred over to me and began working with our team and having her money over at Charles Schwab, and her fees were greatly reduced.
 We reduced all of her fees, including internal expense ratios, by more than 50%.
 So she is still a happy client today, 10 plus years later.
 But as you are looking at annuities, you want to go in and look at each and every single item on how much the insurance company is going to charge you for their particular annuity.

 The great thing about working with a fee-only financial planner is that they will be able to show you annuities that have no commission to get in, no commission to get out, no penalties, and have extremely low expenses for annuities.
+Understanding how much a financial advisor makes is important in this process.
 They will have access to the lowest cost annuities in the world.
 They also have annuities that do not have long time periods that you have to hold them for five, seven, nine, eleven years, you have to be in these annuities.
 And if you work with a fee-only fiduciary, they, he or she, should have access to an annuity that does not have these long holding periods that you have to stay in them and cannot get out without a hefty withdrawal penalty, or what they call early withdrawal penalty.
 So that is another thing that is especially important to keep in mind when you are determining whether or not buying an annuity in retirement is a good idea or strategy.
 It is impossible to answer the question if an annuity is good for you or not, if you do not know the expenses.
 That is a huge component in determining whether or not you want to buy an annuity.

 All the research that Morningstar has done shows us that expenses of the underlying financial products that you have has a direct one-to-one correlation to the performance that you will experience.
 So for explanation, they broke it in for mutual funds, they broke them into five categories, the top 20% most expensive, and the lowest 20% most expensive.
 And every single category showed that the most expensive annuities had the worst performance.
 The number four most expensive that were the percent from the 60th to 80th percentile where they were more expensive, had the second worst performance.
 And it went all the way down to where the mutual funds with the lowest expenses had the best performance of those five quintiles of mutual funds.
 And this was a study done over thousands of mutual funds.
 This same principle can and should be applied to annuities when you are determining whether or not you want to purchase them.